 WISE conducted a two-year research study on quantification of subsidies to the conventional power sector in India.
 A sample of 20 large conventional power projects was selected across 10 states in India, including 9 coal and lignite thermal projects, 5 hydro projects, and 6 gas thermal projects.
 It was found that the cumulative subsidies for these projects amounted to 150% of the original investment!
 The study thus broke the myth that renewable power is subsidised and that it is expensive.
 Such a research exercise has been undertaken for the first time in India (and probably in the world).
 An abridged version of the study has been published in 2008 by WISE with the title, ‘Power Drain: Hidden Subsidies to Conventional Power in India’.

-Preparation of a Policy Map for Accelerated Solar Development in India for Ministry of New and Renewable Energy (MNRE), Govt. of India
+Preparation of a Policy Map for Accelerated Solar Development in India for the Ministry of New and Renewable Energy (MNRE), Govt. of India

-This project was undertaken as a follow up of ‘Solar India 2007’ held by WISE in Bangalore on 19 and 20 July 2007.
+This project was undertaken as a follow up of ‘Solar India 2007’ organised by WISE in Bengaluru on 19 and 20 July 2007.
 This was the first ever exclusive Conference and Exhibition on Solar Energy development in India.
 Dr Hermann Scheer, the famous author, R E expert, German Parliamentarian, President of Euro Solar and Chairman of the World Council for Renewable Energy delivered the keynote address.
 Many other foreign speakers participated.
 Post-conference, WISE felt that the momentum generated should not be allowed to dissipate.
 As a follow up, WISE organised a CEO’s conclave which was chaired by the then Secretary, MNRE.
-A working group was set up to fine- tune the policy package.
+A working group was set up to fine-tune the policy package.
 The result is a unique policy road map which was presented to the Secretary MNRE, GoI, in August 2008.

-Determination of Model Tariff for Grid-connected Solar Power Projects in India for Ministry of New and Renewable Energy (MNRE), Govt. of India
+Determination of Model Tariff for Grid-connected Solar Power Projects in India for the Ministry of New and Renewable Energy (MNRE), Govt. of India

 MNRE wanted to determine the realistic tariff for grid-connected solar PV as well as solar thermal power projects in Indian conditions.
 Since the reliable cost related data was not available in India, MNRE entrusted this assignment to WISE.
-In this study, total 11 configurations/ technologies (PV and Thermal) were analysed and recommendations were made on possible tariff, and various incentive structures to support solar power projects.
+In this study, a total of 11 configurations/ technologies (PV and Thermal) were analysed and recommendations were made on possible tariff, and various incentive structures to support solar power projects.

 Renewable Energy Vision 2020 for the Union Territory of Puducherry for Renewable Energy Agency of Puducherry

-The R E policy document prepared by WISE consists of broad principles to be applied to developing an integrated renewable energy plan.
-These principles basically consist of substitution, energy conservation, energy generation based on R E, waste recycling, etc. Total 11 sectors were covered under the policy document.
+The RE policy document prepared by WISE consists of broad principles to be applied to developing an integrated renewable energy plan.
+These principles basically consist of substitution, energy conservation, energy generation based on RE, waste recycling, etc. Total 11 sectors were covered under the policy document.